Heinenen/discourse-typst/README.md

     - [ ] "try it out yourself" button that redirects to playground-ish site
         - [ ] this redirects to playground with all project files included
 - [ ] specify typst version
+- [ ] multiple output formats
+    - [ ] optionally with multiple wasm file to not bloat the main one
+    - [ ] way to download PDF file
+- [ ] add loading animation if rendering is taking longer
+- [ ] add loading animation if comiler takes longer to download